kimberlycao/Lyrics-Generator/README.md

 ## Introduction

-The goal of this project is to create a model
+The goal of this project is to create a model that generates 80's and 90's love song lyrics.
+This is an unsupervised learning problem that deals with sequential data, since songs for usually contextual.
+For this reason, we'll be doing it using **(1)** a recurrent neural network (RNN) with gated recurrent units (GRU) and **(2)** using the [GPT-2 transformer](https://huggingface.co/gpt2) provided by Huggingface.

+Users will input the model, maximum length of the output lyric sequence and a temperature to generate lyrics using method **(1)**.
+To produce lyrics using method **(2)**, users will input a top_p, top_k, the number of returned lyric sequences and a maximum length for each lyric sequence.

 ## Model